 - A spouse is left behind and the only children left behind are those the spouse had with the deceased: the spouse still inherits everything.
 The reasoning is that the spouse will look after the couple’s children and leave them assets when he or she dies.

-- A spouse is left behind along with children the deceased had with someone else: the surviving spouse gets roughly a third or a half of the estate, depending on the number of children.
+- A spouse has left behind along with children the deceased had with someone else: the surviving spouse gets roughly a third or a half of the estate, depending on the number of children.
 The children get the rest.
 The reasoning is that the surviving spouse will not look after step-children or necessarily leave them anything.

 Don’t Leave Anything to Chance